Emir Bajrami

-Emir Bajrami (born 7 March 1988) is a Swedish former professional footballer who played as a winger.
+Emir Bajrami (born 7 March 1988) is a former professional footballer who played as a winger.
 Starting off his professional career with IF Elfsborg in 2006, he went on to represent FC Twente, AS Monaco, and Panathinaikos before retiring at Elfsborg in 2018.
-A full international between 2010 and 2012, he won 18 caps for the Sweden national team and was included in the squad for UEFA Euro 2012.
+Born in Kosovo, he won 18 caps for the Sweden national team and was included in the squad for UEFA Euro 2012.
 He is the joint Assistant Manager of Aberdeen FC.